couchpizza/Diner-SQL-Case-Study/README.md

 **📈 Why It Matters:**
 - it can help identify which menu items or patterns are encouraging repeat visits.
 - This insight could support **customer loyalty strategies** or **menu adjustments** based on returning behavior.
-The next few questions will used to cross-reference and better understand what drives the customer loyalty.
+The next few questions will be used to cross-reference and better understand what drives the customer loyalty.
 </details>

 <details><summary><strong>3.
 What was the first item from the menu purchased by each customer?</strong></summary>